Exit Planning for the People Behind the Business

 Through One Percent Today, Betsy brings a coaching-centered approach to exit planning that focuses on the people behind the business as much as the transaction itself.

 Betsy is not a financial advisor or a wealth manager.
-She does not manage your investments or design tax shelters.
-Her role is different.
 She is an executive coach with deep experience in environments where ownership and leadership are constantly evolving.

 Her background includes work in venture capital, mergers and acquisitions, and private equity-backed organizations.
-She has been in rooms where companies are bought, sold, scaled, and integrated.
-She has seen what happens when owners and leaders are personally ready for the change and what happens when they are not.
+She has been in rooms where companies are bought, sold, scaled, and integrated, and knows the price that’s paid when the human side of the transition falters.

 Think of Betsy as the personal readiness and leadership specialist on your exit team.
 Others focus on what needs to happen on paper.
-She focuses on what needs to happen within you and within your leadership so that the transition works in real life.
+She focuses on what needs to happen within leaders so that the transition works in real life.

 How Betsy Works With Business Owners

 Exit planning is a process, not a single deadline.
-True to the One Percent Today philosophy, the work focuses on small, consistent shifts in how you think, lead, and structure your business so that you are steadily more ready for whatever comes next.
+True to the One Percent Today philosophy, the work focuses on small, consistent shifts in how you think, lead, and structure your business so that you are steadily more ready for what is next.

 Her work is grounded in the Value Acceleration Methodology, which looks at three connected dimensions of readiness.